balar2004/Module-15/EXPRESSION TREE INORDER POSTORDER TRAVERSAL.md

-# Experiment 9(c): Expression Tree – Inorder and Postorder Traversal
+# Ex.No:9D Expression Tree – Inorder and Postorder Traversal

 ## Aim
 To write a Python program to build the following expression tree and print the inorder and postorder traversal.

----

 ## Algorithm